nicfv/Me/docs/blog/posts/2024-01-14-phone-number.md

 More annoyingly, let's say the previous owner already used this phone number to create their BookFace account.
 That means, I'm now stuck and cannot create one myself, since a phone number is required for registration.

+> Just as another reminder, "BookFace" can be anything - including finance apps, academic apps, etc.

 A worst-case scenario is registering a phone with a reassigned number from a known spammer or someone that otherwise abused their phone communication.
-Those actions may have caused that number to be added to several blacklists and possibly even blocked from using it as an authentication method on more tech-savvy companies, like BookFace.
+Those actions may have caused that number to be added to several blacklists and possibly even blocked from using it as an authentication method for more tech-savvy companies, like BookFace.

 ## Alternatives

 Okay, so far I've just been complaining and offering no solution.
-But trust me, there are *plenty* of better ways to achieve better authentication security than forcing users to provide their phone numbers.
+But trust me, there are *plenty* of better ways to achieve authentication security than forcing users to provide their phone numbers.

 ### Email Link